ibm-cloud-docs/pattern-code-engine-ai-summary-app/security-architecture.md

 # Architecture decisions for security
 {: #security-decisions}

-The following are security architecture decisions for the AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}.
+The following are security architecture decisions for the AI summarization using highly resilient serverless architecture pattern.

 ## Architecture decisions for data encryption
 {: #security-encryption}